eway-crm/triggers/README.md

 True to load value from the database instead of using the value provided by the client.
 Default is False.

 * **SqlDbType**
-Type of the input parameter of the stored procedure.
+Type of the input parameter of the stored procedure and the database column as well.

 * **Value**
 Static value provided to the stored procedure instead of the SourceName.